- Home

 Endemic and Native Garden at BBG

-Throughout the year, BBS Taskforce has been busy working in the Endemic and Native flower bed, in the Bermuda Botanical Gardens.
+Throughout the past two years, BBS Taskforce has been busy working in the Endemic and Native flower bed, in the Bermuda Botanical Gardens.
 This can be found in front of the Masterworks Museum, and has an informational sign in the bed to illustrate and explain the species planted there.
 It has been rewarding to see many of these plants flowering over the past few months, most recently the Jamaica Dogwood, Bermudiana and Turkey Berry.

 Tree Tales